tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.rnn.md

 We add forget_bias (default: 1) to the biases of the forget gate in order to reduce the scale of forgetting in the beginning of the training.

-The variable naming is consistent with rnn_cell.LSTMCell.
+The variable naming is consistent with `rnn_cell.LSTMCell`.
 - - -

 #### `tf.contrib.rnn.LSTMBlockFusedCell.__call__(inputs, initial_state=None, dtype=None, sequence_length=None, scope=None)` {#LSTMBlockFusedCell.__call__}